automathan/conventions/README.md

 ### Code
 - Constants should be declared as constants, with a proper name and scope.
 Exceptions are special numbers such as _0, 1, 2, -1, 0xff_ (given the right context).
 - Respect the DRY-principle (Don't Repeat Yourself).
 If you feel that you are repeating yourself, consider making a _utility_ function that you can replace all occurences of similar code segments with.
 While reducing the overall line count, the main advantage is that you reduce the possibility for error.
-- Maximum linewidth is 100 characters.
+- Maximum line width is 100 characters.
 - Follow the indentation conventions specified by the given programming language.
+- Try to maintain a moderate amount of "air" in the code, as in empty lines. _Example: Skip exactly one line after a function body before a new function is declared or defined.

 ### Commenting
 - Explain the code, not programming in itself.
 Assume that the reader has a general familiarity with the language.